Best Alexa devices Android Central 2021

 - Room sensors can cost extra

-Best Amazon Alexa Wi-Fi Mesh Router: Eero Whole Home Mesh Wi-Fi System
+Best Amazon Alexa Wi-Fi mesh router: Eero 6 Dual-Band Mesh Wi-Fi 6 System with built-in Zigbee smart home hub

-I recently purchased this Eero mesh three-pack because even with fiber internet, I experienced several dead or low-bandwidth spots in my 2,300-square-foot home.
+I recently purchased this Eero mesh three-pack because I experienced several dead or low-bandwidth spots in my 2,300-square-foot home, even with fiber internet.
 Connecting the Eero base unit to my fiber box was super easy, and in minutes I had the other units set up around the home.
 Now, I'm getting better Wi-Fi speeds than I ever did before (over 900 Mbps), and I have virtually no issues or complaints from family members who are working or watching Netflix.

-Eero devices already allow you to monitor and control device usage, test your network, and share your Wi-Fi password, but if you are so inclined, you can subscribe to Eero Secure or Eero Secure+.
-These plans offer additional security and network monitoring features, as well as included add-ons for 1Password, encrypt.me, and Malwarebytes (in the plus version).
+Eero devices already allow you to monitor and control device usage, test your network, and share your Wi-Fi password.
+Still, you can subscribe to Eero Secure or Eero Secure+ if you are so inclined.
+These plans offer additional security and network monitoring features and include add-ons for 1Password, encrypt.me, and Malwarebytes (in the plus version).

 The integration with Alexa enables Eero owners to control different aspects of their home network, including opening and closing guest networks and providing threat scans and ad-blocking.
 The Eero units are available individually or in multi-packs.